ebzzry/ebzzry.github.io/src/lambda-calculus.md

 ## Conclusion

-You've just scratched the surface of lambda calculus, but you have just witnessed its immense expressive power, considering how minimal the system is defined.
-In our next article, we'll demystify even more lambda calculus magic.
+You’ve just scratched the surface of lambda calculus, but you have just witnessed its immense expressive power, considering how minimal the system is defined.
+In our next article, we’ll demystify even more lambda calculus magic.
 Stay tuned!

 ## References